MayankVikash/mayankvikash.in/discussion/index.md

 Welcome to Discussion.

+mayankvikash.in is the place where I share my learning with you all.
+This site mostly has articles related to Java, web dev, programming etc. I am the only one working on this website, but contributors are welcome.
+Check out the [Github repository](https://github.com/MayankVikash/mayankvikash.in) for contributing guidelines.

+Check out the latest tweets to stay updated about my latest projects and my activity around the web.

+<a class="twitter-timeline" data-tweet-limit="10"
+href="https://twitter.com/MayankVikash1?ref_src=twsrc%5Etfw">Tweets by MayankVikash1</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-You can discuss about various topics here.
+You can discuss various topics here.
 I will also keep posting things here.
+Just be civil and respectful.
+Ask doubts, and share your codes, projects, designs, and articles, just chat, leave feedback or ask others to contribute to your projects or website.

+The comment box below is powered by Disqus.